 To save you time and guesswork, we researched and compared top-rated best Dog Ramps For Cars products and selected the best options available today.

-1. HerCcreta wigge 63" Portable Dog Ramp
+1. HerCcreta wigge 63" Aluminum Dog Ramp

-- Folds to compact size
+- Folds into compact size

 - Lightweight aluminum construction

-- Easy to carry with handle
+- Easy to carry with padded handle

 2. PetSafe Happy Ride Folding Dog Ramp

-- Non-slip tread and rails
+- Non-slip surface with side rails

-- Compact when folded
+- Easy to store when folded

-- Plastic may flex with heavy dogs
+- Plastic build less sturdy for heavy dogs

 3. Pet Gear Travel Lite Compact Dog Ramp